If it’s been a while since you dipped your toes into the world of

 Reef Plunge

 Glide through a transparent tube that weaves through a habitat of playful dolphins and colourful fish.
-Reef Plunge adds a dose of wonder to the usual waterslide thrill and will remain a firm guest favourite in 2026.
+Reef Plunge adds a dose of wonder to the usual waterslide thrill remain a firm guest favourite in 2026.

 Tassie’s Twisters and Racing Slides